Infant Toddler Center & Little Wolverines Preschool

 - Experienced Professionals: ITC teachers are highly trained with strong backgrounds and experience working with young children.
 All have current First Aid, CPR, and Food Handler cards and have completed 2 hours of required Recognizing and Reporting Child Abuse training.
 Staff also complete an additional 20 hours of trainings each year related to Early Childhood Development or Early Childhood Education.

 - Healthy Meals: Children are served breakfast, lunch and an afternoon snack free of charge.
 (Similac and Similac Sensitive formula is offered free of charge for bottle-fed infants.)
 ITC and Little Wolverines participate in the USDA food program and follow federal guidelines for healthy, nutritious meals provided in the recommended serving sizes for infants and toddlers and preschoolers.
-USDA and this institution are equal opportunity employers and providers.

 - Eat and Learn: Toddlers learn to serve themselves as one of the learning components at each meal, while preschoolers serve themselves the entire meal